Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/navigation/expanded/html/expanded.md

-For level 2 `.active` can be applied to the sibling element `.vf-navigation__bottom-arrow` to apply the arrow styling.

 ## Expanded

+(DEKSTOP ONLY) For level 2 class `.active` can be applied to the sibling element `.vf-navigation__bottom-arrow` to apply the arrow styling.

 ```html
 <nav class="vf-navigation__menu">